sait-wbdv/fall-2021/src/courses/cpnt260/day02.md

 ---
 layout: layouts/day.njk
 title: CPNT 260 Day 2 - Navigation and Responsive Page Design
 description: Today we will start working in the text editor Vscode.
-Topics include creating page navigation, using colour, typography, and white space.
+Topics include creating code optimization, site navigation, and color.
 date: 2021-09-20
 released: true

 ---

 ## Trophy of the day: 404 page with a site navigation